ravachol/kew/docs/WINDOWS-INSTRUCTIONS.md

 ## TODO, Things that don't yet work:

-- .m4a files don't work.
-I haven't tried all formats but mp3s work so flacs should work as well.

-- Mouse support.

-- Unicode support for arguments to kew.

-- Music takes awhile to start.
+- Music takes awhile until it's audible.
+This also seems to make crossfades less noticeable.

-- Input lag.